nds-group/Flowrest/README.md

 # Flowrest: Practical Flow-Level Inference in Programmable Switches with Random Forests

-This repository contains the public version of the code for our work Flowrest which will appear in the Proceedings of IEEE INFOCOM 2023, 19-20 May 2023, New York, USA.
+This repository contains the public version of the code for our work Flowrest which will appear in the Proceedings of IEEE INFOCOM 2023, 17-20 May 2023, New York Area, USA.

 ## Overview of the Flowrest system
 <img src="flowrest.png" alt="Flowrest Overview" style="height: 350px; width:500px;"/>